esaruoho/paketti-manual/README.md

 I've also built two dialogs for showing keybindings - with fuzzy search. one shows Paketti shortcuts only, the other shows all Renoise KeyBindings but can be filtered with tools or without tools, etc.

-then there's tiny audio tools such as "strip silence", "move beginning silence to the end".. shortcuts for invert left channel, invert right channel (or invert both channels). audio rotators, so moving the beginning to the left until it crosses over to the end, i.e. "nudge audio left / right", then there's rotation for moving the audio waveform up and down for extreme dcoffset and clippy distortion. then there's a DC Offset kick generator,  "Selection in pattern to group" (turn selected tracks into one group), midimappings for toggling effects on and off. midimappings + shortcuts for displaying the external editor on Master or selected track, of a specific track. i.e. if you use renoise for mastering and always have certain types of effects on master, you can show/hide that specifically named effect, no matter where it is in the effect chain. and if it's not in the track dsp chain, then it will be loaded and added in. uncollapse/collapse all tracks for clearing up visual clutter Convolver IR export and IR import - when you export the selected IR, it opens up in the sample editor, so you can modify it, then import it back in.
+then there's tiny audio tools such as "strip silence", "move beginning silence to the end".. shortcuts for invert left channel, invert right channel (or invert both channels). audio rotators, so moving the beginning to the left until it crosses over to the end, i.e. "nudge audio left / right", then there's rotation for moving the audio waveform up and down for extreme dcoffset and clippy distortion. then there's a DC Offset kick generator,  "Selection in pattern to group" (turn selected tracks into one group)..

+midimappings for toggling effects on and off. midimappings + shortcuts for displaying the external editor on Master or selected track, of a specific track. i.e. if you use renoise for mastering and always have certain types of effects on master, you can show/hide that specifically named effect, no matter where it is in the effect chain. and if it's not in the track dsp chain, then it will be loaded and added in.

+uncollapse/collapse all tracks for clearing up visual clutter

+Convolver IR export and IR import - when you export the selected IR, it opens up in the sample editor, so you can modify it, then import it back in.

 Switch Plugin Auto-Suspend On/Off

-"Save All Samples to Backup Folder 1...3" - all samples in the song will be saved to your preferred folder Unison Generator, takes a chipsound and makes 8 identical copies of it, shifts each of them left by 1/8 to 7/8 - modifies the volume, randomizes finetune, randomizes panning, and drops the overall volume (and includes the instrument macros in the copy) - for a nicer chipsound there's hundreds of Section/Sequence/Selection shortcuts for queueing what plays next, or skipping to the next section or previous section or "what's next in the queue" and wiping the queue there's a global shortcut for Clone Current Sequence, Resize all non-empty patterns to 96 rows..  and Resize all non-empty patterns to `current pattern` rows Create Identical Track - takes the Note Columns / Effect Columns & Visible Columns&copies
+"Save All Samples to Backup Folder 1...3" - all samples in the song will be saved to your preferred folder

+Unison Generator, takes a chipsound and makes 8 identical copies of it, shifts each of them left by 1/8 to 7/8 - modifies the volume, randomizes finetune, randomizes panning, and drops the overall volume (and includes the instrument macros in the copy) - for a nicer chipsound

+there's hundreds of Section/Sequence/Selection shortcuts for queueing what plays next, or skipping to the next section or previous section or "what's next in the queue" and wiping the queue

+A Global shortcut for Clone Current Sequence

+Resize all non-empty patterns to 96 rows..  and Resize all non-empty patterns to `current pattern` rows **Create Identical Track** - takes the Note Columns / Effect Columns & Visible Columns&copies

 For a selection in sample editor, you can press a shortcut to "create new instrument & loop". there's "mute or solo selection in pattern",  expand/shrink selection content shortcuts, set selection to selected instrument.. bypass all effects in track, or enable.. show all parameters of all devices in track